omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/use-cases/wallet.md

 *Implementation details:*

 When you send a transaction, you will often use [`account/get_utxos`](https://docs.omg.network/elixir-omg/docs-ui/?urls.primaryName=master%2Finfo_api_specs#/Account/account_get_utxos) endpoint to get information about the latest UTXOs.
 Current implementation returns only confirmed UTXOs that are not used for the pending transaction.
 One of the ways to mitigate this limitation is to block/disable your wallet UI to prevent sending other transactions until the current transaction is confirmed.
-Otherwise, you may encounter `UTXO not found` issue.
+Otherwise, you may encounter a `UTXO not found` issue.
 Alternatively, you can keep track of all of the UTXOs used for your transactions but this will create additional complexity for your application.

 ![](/img/wallet/01.png)